VitalLabs/iHealthCordovaPlugin/README.md

 iHealth Cordova plugin
 ====================

-This cordova plugin provides a set of Cordova API functions to interact with iHealth Blood Pressure Control.
+This cordova plugin provides a set of Cordova API functions to interact with iHealth Blood Pressure Control devices.

 ###Limitations
 Supported devices: